Southern Illinois University Edwardsville is one of five CRNA schools in Illinois.

 Bachelor of Science in Nursing from a CCNE, NLNAC or ACEN accredited program is required.

-RN licensure in good standing.
-You will need both Illinois and Missouri RN licenses to complete the CRNA program, both are required after admission to the program.
+RN licensure in good stand Missouri RN licenses to complete the CRNA program, both are required after admission to the program.

 At least one year of experience as a Registered Nurse where you have had the opportunity to:

 - Demonstrate psycho-motor skills

 A 3.0 minimum GPA is required in undergraduate nursing courses and is preferred in undergraduate science courses as well as cumulatively.

 - ACLS (Advanced Cardiac Life Support)

 - CPR (Cardio Pulmonary Resuscitation) through either the AMA or Red Cross

 CRNA Educational Requirements – successful completion of these 3 undergraduate classes: